conda/conda/docs/source/user-guide/tasks/build-packages/define-metadata.rst

 files that should not be compiled yet, because the Python interpreter that will be used is not known at build time.
 In these cases, conda build can skip attempting to compile these files.
+The patterns used in this section do not need the \*\* to handle recursive paths.

 .. code-block:: yaml

    build:
      skip_compile_pyc:
-       - templates/*.py          # These should not (and cannot) be compiled
+      - "*/templates/*.py"          # These should not (and cannot) be compiled
-       - share/plugins/gdb/*.py  # The python embedded into gdb is unknown
+      - "*/share/plugins/gdb/*.py"  # The python embedded into gdb is unknown

 .. _no-link: